By Christine Chu

 There is such a wide variety of groups to choose from, and once you’ve located the right angel investor or angel group for your fundraising needs, it’s essential to lock in a quality pitch deck.

 Angel investments have worked wonders for the start-up ecosystem, and investments have only grown in the past decade as investors look to capitalize on successes within their network of friends and peers.
-Angel groups have also been an increasingly popular way for individuals to learn, lower risk, and make more impactful investments.
+Angel groups have also been an increasingly popular way for individuals to learn, gain a sense of security, and collectively invest more wisely.

 Next Steps for Start-ups